wp-plugins/postman-smtp/readme.txt

 = XOAUTH2 authentication mechanism not supported =

 You may be on a Virtual Private Server that is [playing havoc with your communications](https://wordpress.org/support/topic/oh-bother-xoauth2-authentication-mechanism-not-supported?replies=9).
 Jump ship.

+== Mail ends up in the Spam folder ==

+To avoid being flagged as spam, you need to prove your email isn't forged.
+On a custom domain, its up to YOU to set that up:

+* Ensure you are using the correct SMTP server with authentication - the correct SMTP server is the one defined by your email service's SPF record
+* If you use a custom domain name for email, add an [SPF record](http://www.openspf.org/Introduction) to your DNS zone file.
+The SPF is specific to your email provider, for example [Google](https://support.google.com/a/answer/33786)
+* If you use a custom domain name for email, add a DKIM record to your DNS zone file and upload your Domain Key (a digital signature) to, for example [Google]((https://support.google.com/a/answer/174124?hl=en))